17 - 28 March 2021

 More about Five Films

-A coordinated effort from our global network of over 100 countries will encourage people to watch the films in solidarity with LGBTIQ+ communities in places where freedom and equal rights are limited.
-The campaign will ask audiences to share the films using the hashtag #FiveFilmsForFreedom in recognition of the fact that love is a human right.
+We invite audiences all over the world to come together to watch the films in solidarity with LGBTIQ+ communities in places where freedom and equal rights are limited.
+Share the films and join the conversation using the hashtag #FiveFilmsForFreedom in recognition of the fact that love is a human right.

 Working in partnership with BFI Flare: London LGBTIQ+ Film Festival